awslabs/multi-model-server/docs/server.md

   --models KEY1=VAL1 KEY2=VAL2...
 [KEY1=VAL1 KEY2=VAL2... ...]
                         Models to be deployed using name=model_location
                         format.
-Location can be a URL, a local path to a .model file or a folder which contains all files needed for serving.Name is arbitrary and used as the API endpoint's base name.
+Location can be a URL, a local path to a .model file or the extracted folder.
+                        Name is arbitrary and used as the API endpoint's base name.
   --service SERVICE     Path to a user defined model service.
   --gen-api GEN_API     Generates API client for the supplied language.